SharleneL/UtteranceClassifier/2_bow_nchargram/README.md

 - If there exists testing data: use character 3-gram as feature to do classification Also modify the dataset: uses corrected utterances as well as the errorful utterances, in order to make comparisons.

-**the classification accuracy is really high, reason: the dataset is small, so we can change binary classification into multiclassification; another is that the data is small, so there would be a lot of tokens out of the training vocabulary, so probably most of the utterances are classified using BOW&ncgram feature**

 # Folders & files
 - `data/` folder
  - Contains task & nontask datasets